maxdata/basic-components/README.md

 Jinja templates.
 It directly ports components from [shadcn/ui](https://ui.shadcn.com/) to JinjaX, maintaining compatibility in usage and style, using [Alpine.js](https://alpinejs.dev/) for interactivity and [Tailwwind.css](https://tailwindcss.com/) for styling.

-The goal is to provide developers using server-side rendering frameworks (like FastAPI or Flask) with access to high-quality, accessible components similar or identical to those available in shadcn/ui.
+The goal is to provide developers using server-side rendering frameworks (with FastAPI or Flask) access to high-quality, accessible components similar or identical to those available in shadcn/ui.
+They can be easily extended via [htmx](https://htmx.org/) to create dynamic html interfaces easily.

 - **Framework**: JinjaX (Jinja2 extension)
 - **Styling**: Tailwind CSS